 - Deepen my students’ understanding of music

 - Increase the chances of them becoming “all-rounder” pianists

 Of course, this was originally a cricketing term for players who were equally skilled at both batting and bowling.

 But in a musical sense, it’s about setting students up for success in as many musical skills and styles of playing as possible.

-Or when the school music director invites her to play piano in the jazz band.
+- The school music director invites them to play piano in the jazz band

-Or when she wants to earn some money as a young adult by playing in a restaurant or accompanying amateur musicals.
+- They want to earn some money as a young adult by playing in a restaurant or accompanying amateur musicals

-Or when she wants to start making dance music on her computer.
+- A student wants to start making dance music on their computer

 It takes an all-rounder to be able to step into these roles as a pianist.

 Thankfully, there are a few easy ways we can help them get there.